 I am currently Ph.D. student in computer science at Rennes 1 University since February 2015.
-This thesis, supervised by David Gross-Amblard, Thomas Guyet and André Happe has for title "Temporal data query language for sequential pattern mining".
+This thesis, supervised by David Gross-Amblard, Thomas Guyet and André Happe initially had for title "Temporal data query language for sequential pattern mining".
+I mainly work on discriminant temporal pattern mining and I am interested in their interpretability.
+Since the pattern-based classification is a standard method to evaluate a discriminant pattern set, I am interested in the temporal pattern-based classification and its interpretability.

 2012 - 2014: Computer Science Master's degree DECIM specialization (decision support and optimization), University of Caen.